ldsstem/ldsstemdoc/docs/backend/model.md

 |-- ...
 ```

 The model defines the object of the data from the database.
-All the table/ data from the database will be firstly migrated as the Model and then apply changes, display and more further action in the Controller.
-All the model should have a one to one relationship to the corresponding table in the table.
+All the table/data from the database will be firstly migrated as the Model and then apply changes, display and more further action in the Controller.
+All the model should have a one-to-one relationship to the corresponding table in the table.

 <details>
   <summary>Click to expand!</summary>